OrangesFlower/orangesflower.github.io/_pages/about.md

 <!-- 📚Publications
 ============

-* T. Hu and W. Hou, “Gaze-Adaptive Subtitles for 360° Videos in Virtual Reality”.- Accepted by ICVR2024.
+* T. Hu and W. Hou, "Gaze-Adaptive Subtitles for 360° Videos in Virtual Reality" - Accepted by ICVR2024.

 <ul>{% for post in site.publications reversed %}
 {% include archive-single-cv.html %}